JuliaSymbolics/Symbolics.jl/docs/src/manual/variables.md

 also, which can be achieved with `Num(π)`.
 For generic programming, it may be helpful to simply redefine the variable `π` to be of the same type as some other argument, as in

 ```@example variables
 function f(x)
-    let π=oftype(x, π)
+    let π = oftype(x, π)
-        1 + (2//3 + 4π/5) * x
+        1 + (2 // 3 + 4π / 5) * x
     end
 end
 f(t)
 ```

 This will work for any floating-point input, as well as symbolic input.

 ## Symbolic Control Flow

 Control flow can be expressed in Symbolics.jl in the following ways:

   - `IfElse.ifelse(cond,x,y)`: this is a dispatch-able version of the `ifelse` function provided by `IfElse.jl` which allows for encoding conditionals in the symbolic branches.

 ## Inspection Functions